rhjensen79/ops2devops/3.Docker/2.Task/README.md

 - Open `index.html` and change `Student xxx` to your student number.
 - Save the file and refresh the website, and see your changes.
 - Note the changes is not build into the container, but instead directly presented from the html directory.

+## Trubleshoot running container
+- Run `docker exec -it nginx /bin/bash` to get a terminal into the running container
+- See the promt changes to `root@id`
+- Run `/usr/share/nginx/html` to list the html directory, from inside the container.
+- Run `exit` to exit out of the container.
+- Run `docker ps` to see the conainer is still running.

+## Cleanup
 - run `docker-compose down` to stop the container.